jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

     :emphasize-lines: 2,6,9-11

     import {
-      JupyterFrontEnd, JupyterFrontEndPlugin,, ILayoutRestorer // new
+      JupyterFrontEnd, JupyterFrontEndPlugin, ILayoutRestorer // new
     } from '@jupyterlab/application';

     import {